Unsportsmanlike conduct: Basketball

+Combat sports

+In fighting sports such as boxing, unsportsmanlike conduct such as low blows or elbowing can result in a competitor losing a match by disqualification.

+Cricket

 In cricket, such behaviour is considered to be violating the "spirit of the game".
 The preamble to the Laws of Cricket state certain actions which may violate the spirit of cricket.
 A more detailed list (along with appropriate sanctions) is given in the ICC Cricket Code of Conduct.
 Since good behaviour in cricket is traditionally deemed the sine qua non of a gentleman to the game's historical status as a "gentleman's game", it has led to the saying "It's not cricket", an English language phrase meaning unsportsmanlike conduct in sports, in business, or in life in general.
 There is considerable debate over whether sledging should be deemed as "unsportsmanlike behaviour" and banned due to several high profile punishable instances of racial and verbal abuse during international matches; proponents have argued that sledging was meant to be witty and humorous and not a personal attack on the opposition player.
+In-game punishments for offences are not substantial and often limited to a handful of penalty runs, but can have much wider consequences as the umpires call into question the honour, integrity and honesty of the player.
+This can cause significant recriminations from players & nations accused.
+An example of which was the 2006 ball-tampering controversy, where two umpires judged that Pakistan had been ball tampering and awarded 5 penalty runs to England.
+Pakistan refused to take the field after a break in play, causing a forfeit win to be given to England and a huge scandal within the sport.

+Ice hockey

-In ice hockey, unsportsmanlike conduct is defined in Rule 75 of the National Hockey League Rule Book as follows:
+In ice hockey, unsportsmanlike conduct is defined in Rule 75 of the National Hockey League and IIHF Rule Book both read as follows:

 "Players, goalkeepers and non-playing Club personnel are responsible for their conduct at all times and must endeavor to prevent disorderly conduct before, during or after the game, on or off the ice and any place in the rink.
 The Referees may assess penalties to any of the above team personnel for failure to do so."
 A player can receive a two-minute penalty for unsportsmanlike conduct.
 Unusually for a team sport, fighting, in most circumstances, does not constitute unsportsmanlike conduct.
+Referees signal the penalty by making a "T" shape with their hands; palm to finger tips.
+This leads to it being referred to as being "T'd off".